hakeemoadeniyan/hakeemoadeniyan.github.io/README.md

 ## 📖 About This Project

-The Yoruba language, spoken by over 50 million people, lacks standardized terminology for many modern concepts in science, technology, mathematics, and education.
+The Yoruba language, spoken by over 50 million people, lacks standardized terminology for many modern concepts in science, technology, mathematics, economics, education, and general knowledge.
 This project addresses that gap by coining new Yoruba words following systematic linguistic principles.

 Each entry includes:
 - **The coined Yoruba term**